home-assistant/home-assistant.io/source/_integrations/tts.markdown

 This problem occurs when your Home Assistant instance is configured to be accessed through SSL, and you are using a self-signed certificate.

 The `tts` service will send an `https://` URL to the media device, which will check the certificate, and reject it.
 So it won't play your file.
 If you could make the device accept your certificate, it would play the file.
 However, many media devices do not allow changing settings to accept self-signed certificates.
 Ultimately, your option may be to serve files to the device as `http://` rather than `https://`.
-To do this, you *could* change the `base_url` setting in [HTTP component](/integrations/http/), but that would turn off SSL for all services that use `base_url`.
+To do this, you *could* change the `external_url` setting in the [configuration](/docs/configuration/basic/), but that would turn off SSL for all services that use `external_url`.
 Instead, setting a `base_url` for the `tts` service allows turning off SSL only for this component.

 ### Google cast devices